 In honor of Super Mario Bros.’
-35th anniversary, the Archive is looking at every single port of Super Mario Bros.
-Enjoy!
+35th anniversary, the Archive is playing every single release, re-release, port, and remake of the original Super Mario Bros.

 The original title for Vs. Super Mario Bros.*

 VS. SUPER MARIO BROS.

 ALSO ON: Nintendo Switch